Board of Directors

 Emily completed her undergraduate and postgraduate studies at the University of Otago.
 She graduated with a Master of Science with distinction (majoring in Pharmacology) in 2013 and a Bachelor of Science in 2011.
 She has previously worked in regulatory affairs and medical communications.
 Emily joined ACS in 2016 as an Associate Study Coordinator.

 Born in Fiji, Roselyn graduated from University of Otago with a BSc (majoring in Microbiology) in 2004.
 She worked in Fiji with Group A Strep project team as research technician and did research with Menzies School of Health Research in Darwin Australia before moving to NZ permanently.
-She joined ACS in February 2009 and developed professionally through Laboratory Technician, Laboratory Supervisor, to Laboratory Manager.
-Following maternity leave, Roselyn returned to ACS as Associate Study Co-ordinator in October 2016
+She joined ACS in February 2009 and developed professionally through to Laboratory Manager.
+Following maternity leave, Roselyn returned to ACS and is currently a Study Co-ordinator.

 Shuruthi completed a Bachelor of Science majoring in Pharmacology at the University of Auckland.
 Shortly after graduating in 2016 she joined ACS as a Research Assistant where she was primarily involved with subject recruitment and assisting Study Coordinators to manage multiple clinical trials.
 In 2017 she moved into an Associate Study Coordinator role and is responsible for a number of clinical trials.